Alisaxy/Thirst/README.md

 *	/ is the data-like delimiter

 The biggest difference from other languages as of now is the fact that everything is data, which means everything.
-The most notable case is that the delimiters themselves are data to and can be freely passed to operators as operands.
+The most notable case is that the delimiters themselves are data too and can be freely passed to operators as operands.
-Delimiters serves a signals to the operators to consume its operand stack/list/vector and to return program control to the next operand in the chain, together with the result which is a variable list.
+Delimiters signal the operators to consume its operand list and to return control to the next operand in the chain, together with the result which is a variable list.
 Thirst is thus even more homoiconic than Lisp where the parentheses lose their meaning after being parsed, which is really a shame.
 Just as with any concatenative language everything is conceptually a function (implementations may differ for the sake of efficiency and simplicity).